UnitTestBot/.github/profile/README.md

 ## Welcome friends 👋

-🙋‍ We are a team of researchers and engineers from Saint Petersburg.
+We are a team of researchers and engineers from Saint Petersburg 🙋‍.

 We are crazy about mathematics and programming.
 We love taking part in software testing competitions.
 We describe our achievements in [research articles](https://www.utbot.org/research).
 We develop our flagship product — UnitTestBot for Java/Kotlin, C/C++, Python, JavaScript, and Go.
 To be in touch with the high-end science we collaborate with the universities: